WinExperements/osdev/README.md

 # IMPORTANT!!
 Project halted, because I have big problems with the PMM, see issues for more details.
-If you fixed that please do pull request and I continue development.
+Maybe I don't return to this, sorry
 # About
 A hobby operation system written in C and assembly for X86 i386 PC.<br>
 You can use source of this project :)<br>